apache/paimon/docs/content/concepts/append-only-table.md

 ## Append For Queue

 You can only insert a complete record into the table.
-No delete or update is supported and you cannot define primary keys.
+No delete or update is supported, and you cannot define primary keys.
 This type of table is suitable for use cases that do not require updates (such as log data synchronization).

 ### Definition